Enhance Token Security with Microsoft Entra and Microsoft Intune

 Token protection cryptographically binds tokens to enrolled or registered devices.
 This ensures that a token can only be used on the device for which it was issued.
 As a result, it prevents tokens from being used on another device and exploited by attackers.
 Token protection leverages signatures composed of device information and security attributes.

-Token protection is currently in preview and is supported for Microsoft Entra Conditional Access on mobile apps and desktop applications accessing Exchange Online and SharePoint Online from Windows devices.
-Applications and platforms are continuously being expanded.
+Token protection is generally available for Windows and in preview for iOS and macOS.
+It is supported in Microsoft Entra Conditional Access for mobile apps and desktop applications accessing Exchange Online, SharePoint Online and Microsoft Teams.
+With the Windows app, it also covers Azure Virtual Desktop, Windows 365 and Windows Cloud Login.

 Token protection is enabled through Microsoft Entra Conditional Access.